 The keywords you include in your resume should show the employer, at a glance, why you're a strong candidate for the job.

 Proofread and edit.
 Ideally, you haven't introduced a single error with these tweaks.
 Still, before sending off your document, do a final proofread for grammatical mistakes or typos.

 Save your document.
 This can be more complicated than it seems: After all, if you tweak your resume every time you apply to a job, you'll wind up with many versions, and can have trouble keeping the files organized.

-Here's my recommendation: Create a sub-folder on your computer for each version of your resume.
-Depending on your situation, you might name these folders by company (e.g. Vimeo, YouTube, Netflix) or by skill (e.g. Sales, Marketing, Communications).
+Use folders to stay organized.
+Create a sub-folder on your computer for each version of your resume.
+Depending on your situation, you might name these folders by company (e.g., Vimeo, YouTube, Netflix) or by skill (e.g., Sales, Marketing, Communications).
 That way, you'll just have to browse through folders to find the right resume to print or attach.